sukhmandult4-web/Animated_website_CSS_HTML/readme.md

 ## 🌌 Overview

-SpaceScape is a responsive front-end project that combines elegant layouts, smooth hover interactions, animated sections, and a clean aesthetic inspired by the universe.
+SpaceScape is a responsive front-end project that combines elegant layouts, smooth hover interactions, animated sections and a clean aesthetic inspired by the universe.
 The goal of this project was to strengthen my CSS skills while recreating a premium landing page experience.

 ---